sudoRicheek/sudoRicheek/README.md

 <a href="https://www.cse.iitb.ac.in/~richeek/"><img src="https://raw.githubusercontent.com/sudoRicheek/sudoRicheek.github.io/master/images/favicon.ico" width="35px"/></a> &ensp;
 <a href=""><img src="https://i.imgur.com/p7Sbh1b.png" width="35px"/></a> &ensp;

-I am currently majoring in [Computer Science and Engineering](https://www.cse.iitb.ac.in/) from the [Indian Institute of Technology Bombay](https://www.iitb.ac.in/).
-My research interests are somewhat in the intersection of Image Processing, Compressed Sensing, Theoretical Deep Learning and Causal Statistics.
-Recently, I have been enjoying reading about the interesting design decisions in Graph Neural Networks!
-I am always on the lookout for exciting research, so do drop by if you want to have a discussion!
+I am currently a Senior [Computer Science and Engineering](https://www.cse.iitb.ac.in/) undergrad at the [Indian Institute of Technology Bombay](https://www.iitb.ac.in/).
+I research AI and statistics in pretty diverse fields: Computer Vision, NLU, Causal Inference, Compressed Sensing, Behavioural Economics, and more...
+I keep on trying to decide on a sub-domain to focus on, but problems with real-world applications of AI/Stats are too many to ignore.
+So for now I'll continue to pretend that I work on <b>Interdisciplinary AI :)</b>

+I am always on the lookout for exciting research opportunities, so do drop by if you want to have a discussion!

 <img src="https://komarev.com/ghpvc/?username=sudoRicheek&color=blueviolet"/>